cxweoth/lite-pytaskmanager/README.md

 - **Automatic Logging**: Features automatic logging capability, allowing users to specify the path for storing logs, crucial for tracking and analyzing system operations.

-- **Lightweight and User-Friendly**: Designed with a focus on user experience and system efficiency, ensuring smooth operation on less powerful systems.

 - **Cross-Platform Compatibility**: Delivers consistent performance and user experience on both Windows and Linux operating systems.

 ## Installation